stoplightio/prism/test-harness/README.md

 Adding `RUN_V2_TESTS=1` will additionally run the tests against `prism` version two binary.
 Please make sure that `prism` version 2 is available in the project root directory beforehand.
 If you have `prism` version 2 installed already, you can symlink the executable.
-Also, you can just run `yarn download.prism.v2` to have `prism` version 2 downloaded to the project root directory.
+Also, you can just run `curl -L https://github.com/stoplightio/prism/releases/download/v2.0.17/prism_linux_amd64 -o prism && chmod +x ./prism` to have `prism` version 2 downloaded to the project root directory.

 For now, when running with `SPEC=petstore.oas3.json`, some of the tests will fail.
 This is intentional - [TODO].